 Cabernet Sauvignon Food Pairing

 Cabernet Sauvignon is best paired with a wide variety of foods.
 Cabernet Sauvignon is the perfect pairing for most hearty dishes and adds a full-bodied palate that many consider the ideal wine.
-The intense flavors of the full-bodied red wine, including dark chocolate, black currant, red fruit, ripe black fruits, black cherry, dark cherry flavors, smooth tannins, stand up to the strong spices and flavors in foods like steak, lamb, or pasta with meat sauce.
+The intense flavors of the full-bodied red wine, including dark chocolate, black currant, red fruit, ripe black fruits, black cherry, dark cherry flavors, and smooth tannins, stand up to the strong spices and flavors in foods like steak, lamb, or pasta with meat sauce.
 When served together, both the food and wine are enhanced, making for a truly delicious experience.
-So next time you're looking for a great meal to go with your best cabernet wine, don't hesitate to try something hearty!
+So next time you’re looking for a great meal with your best cabernet wine, don’t hesitate to try something hearty!

-Typically, the best pairing for this full-bodied red wine grape includes rich and juicy flavors that play well with black currant, black fruit, dark plum, gentle tannins, such as:
+Typically, the best pairing for this full-bodied red wine grape includes rich and juicy flavors that play well with black currant, black fruit, dark plum, and gentle tannins, such as:

 - – Beef dishes including steak or burgers